subzeroid/instagrapi/docs/usage-guide/totp.md

 result = cl.bloks_two_step_verification_verify_code(context, "123456", challenge="sms")
 ```

+`bloks_caa_login_send_request(...)` is also available as a low-level helper for inspecting the CAA/Bloks login response manually. `bloks_extract_two_step_verification_context(...)` extracts the context from that response when Instagram returns the current Bloks redirect action.

 `bloks_extract_login_response(...)` returns decoded `login_response`, response `headers`, cookie values, raw cookie header text, and the raw embedded object when Instagram returns a successful Bloks login payload.
 It returns `{}` when the response is an intermediate UI state or an error. `bloks_apply_login_response(...)` can then copy the returned authorization data and cookies into the current client session.

-Automatic fallback can only run after Instagram exposes `two_step_verification_context` to the client.
+Automatic fallback can only run after Instagram exposes `two_step_verification_context` to the client or to the CAA/Bloks login response.
 A `BadPassword` response with a known-good password can still be account-risk handling before Instagram exposes that context, so treat it as a signal to inspect proxy/IP, device consistency, and the raw login response.